facelessuser/coloraide/docs/src/markdown/color.md

 Color("srgb", [0.5, 0, 1], 0.3)
 ```

-Since colors can be exported to a simple dictionary, which can be useful if serializing to JSON, the Color object will
+Colors can also be exported to and receive input from a simple dictionaries.
+These can be useful when serializing to
-also accept this dictionary as an input. `space` and all relevant color channels must be specified, `alpha` is optional
+JSON or various other reasons.
+The `space` key and all relevant color channels must be specified when constructing a
-and will be assumed `1` if omitted.
-Default channel names must currently be used (no aliases).
+color object from a dictionary, `alpha` is the only optional channel and will be assumed as `1` if omitted.
+Default
+channel names must currently be used (no aliases).

 ```playground
 d = Color('red').to_dict()